Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This was such a great opportunity.
 A photoshoot for a national restaurant chain – that’s just awesome stuff.
 It wasn’t an issue for her that I have a day job now, she was willing to work with me in the evening to get the photos.
 So why did I turn down this job?

 It’s because I wanted her to succeed more than I wanted to snag that job.
 Quite simply, I put the customer’s needs before my own.

 My experience with food photography is exceptionally limited.
-I've dabbled in it, but never excelled.
+I’ve dabbled in it, but never excelled.
 The basics of food photography seem simple.
-You want three-quarter backlight to cast forward shadows and you want some fill cards on the opposite side to bounce a little light back on your subject.
-Sounds simple, doesn't it?
+You want a three-quarter backlight to cast forward shadows and you want some fill cards on the opposite side to bounce a little light back on your subject.
+Sounds simple, doesn’t it?

 Instead of shooting it myself, I explained that I really don’t have experience with food photography, but I was happy to recommend a friend who’s done commercial and food shoots before.
 I also added that I’d be happy to fill in the job just in case they didn’t work things out.
 The key message is that I want her to succeed.
 So when should you turn down a job?
 When you know it isn’t in the client’s best interest to hire you.

 Dabbling with Cupcakes

 As photographers, we can’t be all things to all people.
 The mechanics of photography are pretty simple, but the subject knowledge is what really separates folks.
 I remember listening to Joe Glyda speak at Photoshop World about why you wouldn’t want to eat the food he photographs.

 He may use hairspray, sandpaper, pins, needles, and Elmer’s Glue if it helps him create the appearance of a delicious meal.
 You’d die eating that stuff!